Antibiotic use in livestock: Other sources of resistance

+Recognizing the interconnectedness of human, animal, and environmental health, the WHO and other international bodies emphasize the need for a coordinated "One Health" approach to mitigate the spread of antimicrobial resistance.
+This strategy calls for global cooperation across sectors to improve antibiotic stewardship, strengthen surveillance systems, and promote sustainable alternatives to antibiotic use in agriculture.

 Global positions on antibiotic use in farm animals

 In 2017, the World Health Organization (WHO) recommended reducing antibiotic use in animals used in the food industry.
 Due to the increasing risk of antibiotic resistant bacteria, the WHO strongly suggested restrictions on antibiotics being used for growth promotion and antibiotics used on healthy animals.
 Animals that require antibiotics should be treated with antibiotics that pose the smallest risk to human health.
 HSBC also produced a report in October 2018 warning that the use of antibiotics in meat production could have "devastating" consequences for humans.
 It noted that many dairy and meat producers in Asia and the Americas had an economic incentive to continue high usage of antibiotics, particularly in crowded or unsanitary living conditions.

 However, the World Organisation for Animal Health has acknowledged the need to protect antibiotics but argued against a total ban on antibiotic use in animal production.
 A total ban on antibiotics might drastically reduce protein supply in some parts of the world, and when use of antibiotics is reduced or eliminated in livestock through legislation or voluntarily, both animal health and welfare and economic impacts can be negatively affected.
 For example, experiences from farms where antibiotic use has been cut back or eliminated in the interests of meeting a consumer demand for 'antibiotic-free' or 'reared without antibiotics' produce have been shown to have a detrimental effect on animal health and welfare.
 When antibiotics are used sub-therapeutically (for animal performance, increased growth, and improved feed efficiency), then the costs of meat, eggs, and other animal products are lowered.
 One big argument against the restriction of antibiotic use is the potential economic hardship that would result for producers of livestock and poultry that could also result in higher cost for consumers.
 In a study analysing the economic cost of the FDA restricting all antibiotic use in animal livestock, it was estimated that the restriction would cost consumers approximately $1.2 billion to $2.5 billion per year.
 In order to determine the overall economic impact of restricting antibiotic use, the financial cost must be weighed against the health benefits to the population.
 Since it is difficult to estimate the value of potential health benefits, the study concluded that the complete economic impact of restricting antibiotic use has not yet been determined.